 We all know how technology and science are continually improving our lives, and saving our lives too, this is part of why CPR guidelines extracorporeal change too.
 As professionals are finding better ways to administer CPR with the help of improving technology, PR training methods are updated too, ensuring the public is up to date with the latest methods that can be done for CPR.

 Resuscitation was far from perfect when it was first introduced, with people cutting the chest open to massage the heart by hand and using bellows to fill the lungs with air.
 Back then, to prove its efficiency, doctors had to test it with cadavers and animals.
 Through time, they have concluded that aside from chest compressions and mouth-to-mouth resuscitation, external defibrillation was critical to patient survival.

-Eventually, through government programs and public awareness campaigns, Automated External Defibrillation (AED) were made available in many public spaces throughout the world to further aid citizen rescuers.
+Eventually, through government programs and public awareness campaigns, Automated External Defibrillation (AED) was made available in many public spaces throughout the world to further aid citizen rescuers.

 In March of 2020 Japanese researchers studying the use of portable extracorporeal membrane oxygenation devices in conjunction with CPR, called ECPR, published their findings in the American Heart Association’s journal Circulation.
 The process takes deoxygenated blood from a vein, runs it through a machine to oxygenate the blood, and pumps it back into an artery, and has shown promising results in short durations from the time CPR is performed to when ECPR is performed, but changes for citizen rescuers are a long time coming.

 Changes in CPR Guidelines – Going Back to Basics

 Now, CPR guidelines encourage performing CPR using only chest compressions as a standard for those that have no medical background.
 Today, online CPR first aid certification classes consider chest compressions king, literally going back to basics.